libapps/libapps-mirror/nassh/doc/FAQ.md

   provide a solution.

+### How do I change input methods?

+  In Chrome OS, Ctrl-Shift-Space and Ctrl-Space are used to cycle through keyboard input methods.
+By default, hterm will capture these.
+You can add custom bindings for these in the 'keybindings' settings to pass them along to the OS instead.

+     {
+       "Ctrl-Shift-Space": "PASS",
+       "Ctrl-Space": "PASS"
+     }

+  For more details, see the [Can I rebind keys/shortcuts](#keybindings) section below.

-### Can I rebind keys/shortcuts?
+### Can I rebind keys/shortcuts? {#keybindings}

   Yes, all keys can be rebound.
 Look for the 'keybindings' setting in the Secure Shell Options page under the Keyboard section.

-  For more documentation on how the format, see the [Keyboard Bindings] doc.
+  For more documentation on the format, see the [Keyboard Bindings] doc.

 ### How do I copy text from the terminal?